On the Circuit Diameter Conjecture: -Simplicity and Wedge-Simplicity

 Let $M$ be a finite set of points in $P$ that includes the set of vertices.
-If all circuit walks starting at any point in $M$ and of length at most $\diamfd_\Edges(f,d) + d$ are simple, then we say $P$ is {\em \Csimple\ with respect to $M$}. \end{definition}
+If all shortest circuit walks starting at any point in $M$ and ending in any vertex $\vev$ are simple, then we say $P$ is {\em \Csimple\ with respect to $M$}. \end{definition}

 Note that $\mathcal{C}$-simplicity is a strictly stronger condition than simplicity of a polyhedron, as edge walks are a special type of circuit walks.
+Note further that it implies that only walks of length at most $\diamfd_\Edges(f,d)$ have to be considered for a polyhedron to be \Csimple\, and only walks of length at most $\diamfd_\Edges(f,d) + d$ have to be considered for a polyhedron to be \Csimple\ with respect to $M$.
 Further, in our studies non-simple circuit walks will only appear in polyhedra that are not \Csimple.

 The goal for this section is to prove that it suffices to consider \Csimple\ polyhedra for the study of Conjecture \ref{original}, which leads to the following variant of the conjecture.

 \conjecture[$\mathcal{C}$-Simplicity] We prove the equivalence of Conjecture \ref{simple} and Conjecture \ref{original} by showing that for fixed $f$ and $d$, $\diamfd_\Circuits(f,d)$ can be realized by a \Csimple\ polyhedron.
 We do so by describing a perturbation of a polyhedron $P$ such that the perturbed polyhedron $P'$ is \Csimple\ and has at least the same circuit diameter as $P$.